fortisq/it_inventory/FAQ.md

 ### Q: How secure is my data?
 A: We use industry-standard encryption and security practices to protect your data.
 All data is encrypted at rest and in transit.
 We also employ regular security audits and follow best practices for data protection.

+## Installation and Setup

+### Q: How do I set up the application?
+A: Follow the instructions in the README.md file.
+Run the setup.sh script, which will guide you through the installation process, including database setup and JWT secret generation.

+### Q: Where do I configure payment and SMTP settings?
+A: After the initial setup, administrators can configure payment (Stripe) and SMTP settings in the admin panel.
+Refer to the AdminInstructions.md file for detailed steps.

+### Q: Is the JWT secret automatically generated?
+A: Yes, the setup script now automatically generates a secure JWT secret for you.
+Make sure to save this secret securely, as you'll need it for admin configuration.

 ## Account Management

 ### Q: How do I reset my password?